pnordahl/monorail/README.md

 }
 ```

-`monorail` still knows about the change to target `group1/target1`.
+`monorail` still knows about the change to the project `group1/project1`.

 Push, and view changes again: